adamingle/f5-big-ip-migration-assistant/README.md

 1. Storing and managing UCS files
 1. Updating the master key on the source and destination device, if necessary
 1. Post-migration validation checks

-##### For AWS instances, Migration Assistant also performs the following tasks:

-1. Choose the destination instance image type
-1. Build out a Virtual Private Cloud (VPC)
-1. Spin up other AWS resources required

 ## How does it work?